troglobit/gul/doc/spec.md

 **NOTEPAD.EXE style**

-hello all fri<font style="color:white; background-color:black;">ends, is this not a
+hello all fri<p style="color:white; background-color:black;">ends, is this not a

-cool editor or what, jag provar att</font> skriva
+cool editor or what, jag provar att</p> skriva
 lite på svenska också
 hej.

 **COOL.EXE style**